TerribleAtCreating/dr-rhythm-editor/README.md

 - Vanilla song list can be restored by deleting songlist.txt
 - Quick access to auto, normal and hard mode via the chart editor
 - Restoration of some unused/debug keybinds (and some brand-new ones)

+# Discrepancies
+## Character chart differences
+When making charts for DELTARUNE, choosing a specific character instrument will result in the following changes:
+### Susie [Drums]
+- Only has the ability to play regular notes on two lanes.
+### Kris [Lead]
+- Has the full potential of the two-lane system, including regular notes, held notes and double notes.
+### Ralsei [Vocals]
+- Has access to an additional lane, totalling to three lanes.
+- Defaults to placing held notes.
+- When converting a held note back to a regular one, it is transformed into a tambourine note that matches the lane color (and vice versa)
+- Cannot play multiple notes at once
+- Has the only note chart render to have an arrow under it in-game
 ## Reserved song IDs
 The original DELTARUNE contains hardcoded cases for a few specific songs.
 These include:
 - "karaoke" (Raise Up Your Bat)